-A copy of the WMP will be published and maintained on the Project website, in accordance with MCoA B11.
-The WMP will be published within one week of its approval or before the commencement of any work to which they relate or before their implementation, as the case may be.
+All GLC personnel and contractors will have access to this WMP via the project document control management system.
+A copy of the WMP will be published on the Project website in accordance with MCoA B11, within one week of its approval or before the commencement of any work to which they relate.